amadeus4dev/developer-guides/docs/resources/hotels.md

 ## Guide for multiple hotel rooms

-Now that we have gone through the hotel booking flow, you may wonder how to proceed with more than 2 rooms in a hotel.
+Now that we have gone through the hotel booking flow, you may wonder how to proceed in booking more than 2 rooms in a hotel.

 ### Check availability and prices for multiple rooms